 • If you are online, OneDrive dutifully notices that the files have changed, and backs up the now-encrypted files.

-• You disconnect, clean up, rebuild, or otherwise remove the malware from your machine, but are left with all of your files encrypted.
+• You disconnect, clean up, rebuild, or otherwise remove the malware from your machine, but your files are still encrypted.

-• You visit OneDrive online3, and recover your unencrypted files from its Recycle Bin and each file’s version history.
+• You visit OneDrive online2, and recover your unencrypted files from its Recycle Bin and/or each file’s version history.

 • You vow to never again do whatever it was that allowed the malware infection to happen in the first place.